-Why You Can’t Take People Out of Banking and the Urgency of Digital Transformation – Whitney Loe Interview Part 2
+Why You Can’t Take People Out of Banking / The Urgency of Digital Transformation – Interview With Whitney Loe Part 2

 We recently had a conversation with Whitney Loe to discuss the future of retail banking, digital transformation, and the role of people in banking.
 As Director of Business Development at Ignite Sales, Whitney has gained a unique perspective of consumer behavior and preferences uncovered by analyzing data gathered by the platform.